-On April 12, 2011, we and our wholly-owned subsidiary Logistics Finance (together with us, the "Co-Issuers") issued \$200.0 million in Senior Notes due on April 15, 2019 at a fixed rate of 9.25% (the "senior notes") for net proceeds of approximately \$193.2 million, after deducting fees and estimated expenses relating to the offering.
-The senior notes are fully and unconditionally guaranteed, jointly and severally, by all of our direct and indirect subsidiaries except for Hidronave S.A. and Logistics Finance.
+On April 12, 2011, we and our wholly-owned subsidiary Logistics Finance (together with us, the "Co-Issuers") issued \$200.0 million in Initial Senior Notes at a fixed rate of 9.25% for net proceeds of approximately \$193.2 million, after deducting fees and estimated expenses relating to the offering.
+On March 12, 2013, the Co-Issuers issued \$90.0 million in aggregate principal amount of 9.25% Additional Senior Notes due 2019 at a premium, with a price of 103.750%.
+The terms of the Additional Senior Notes are identical to the Initial Senior Notes and are part of the same class and together with the Initial Senior Notes, are fully and unconditionally guaranteed, jointly and severally, by all of the Company's direct and indirect subsidiaries except for Horamar do Brasil, which is deemed to be minor, and Logistics Finance.
 The Senior Notes were issued under an indenture dated April 12, 2011 (the "Indenture"), among the Co-Issuers, the Guarantors and Wells Fargo Bank, National Association, as trustee.